shuibing9420/shuibing9420.github.io/_pages/about.md

 Dr. Shuibing He is a Tenured Professor in the [College of Computer Science and Technology](http://www.en.cs.zju.edu.cn/) at [Zhejiang University (ZJU)](https://www.zju.edu.cn/english/), where he leads the Intelligent Storage and Computing Systems (ISCS) Laboratory.
-He also serves as the Vice President of Zhejiang Lab and the Deputy Director of Zhejiang Key Laboratory of Big Data Intelligent Computing.
+He also serves as the Deputy Director of Zhejiang Key Laboratory of Big Data Intelligent Computing, the Deputy Director of the Institute of Computer Architecture and Brain-Computer Engineering at Zhejiang University.

 <!-- Dr. He received his Ph.D. in
 Computer System Architecture from Huazhong University of Science and Technology